fitztrev/docs/docs/index.md

 There are 3 ways you can run a development environment, with increasing complexity:

-1. [lila-gitpod]() - Using Gitpod, will .
+1. [lila-gitpod](lila-gitpod/index.md) - Will create a development environment in a remote workspace.
 This doesn't require any setup on your local machine.
 Try this to get started quickly and see what a development environment looks like on a fresh install.
-2. [lila-docker]() - Run Lichess locally in Docker containers.
-Requires Docker Desktop and git.
+2. [lila-docker](lila-docker/index.md) - Run Lichess locally in Docker containers.
-3. Install the dependencies and run all the services on your local machine
+3. Install the dependencies and run all the services on your local machine.
+See [Local Setup](local-setup/index.md) for instructions.

 ## Competence development program